bwilken01/bwilken01.github.io/_posts/2024-10-22-causal-impact.md

 Whatever the scenario, the task is *essentially* the same - we want to understand how big this change was.

-But to understand this *robustly & reliably* we really need to understand what *would have happened* had the event not taken place.
+But to understand this, we really need to understand what *would have happened* had the event not taken place.

-In most cases the trends *preceding the event in question* isn’t tame, it is filled with lumps and bumps and ups and downs.
-When some key event does take place, understanding what *would have happened had the event not taken place* so we can estimate the true impact can be difficult!
+In most cases the trend *preceding the event in question* isn't stable, it is filled with ups and downs.
+When some key event does take place, understanding what *would have happened had the event not taken place*, so we can estimate the true impact, can be difficult!

-In many cases, the event that we’re analysing is part of a randomised & controlled experiment, and this means understanding the difference between the group that was affected by the event can be compared to a control group, that was purposely held back from the effect of the event.
+In many cases, the event that we’re analyzing is part of a randomized & controlled experiment, and this means understanding the difference between the group that was affected by the event can be compared to a control group, that was purposely held back from the effect of the event.

-But there are a lot of cases where we just can’t run a randomised experiment, either because it’s expensive, or potentially it’s just impossible.
-As an example, in the case of measuring the change in a share price after an event, we don’t really have a direct control group to lean on for comparison purposes.
+But there are a lot of cases where we just can’t run a randomized experiment, either because it’s expensive, or potentially it’s just impossible.
+As an example, in the case of measuring the change in a share price after an event, we don’t really have a direct control group for comparison purposes.

 An approach that works really well in both scenarios, is Causal Impact Analysis.